Have you ever heard of trading patterns called Gartley, Butterfly, Bat or even Crab?

 Imagine price consolidates before breaking out lower repeatedly.
 During the consolidation, it tells me that there are traders taking profits and traders who are long with stops below the low of the consolidation.

-If the price does breakout lower, those who went long will have their stops triggered, traders will short the breakout to the downside, and I can expect lower prices to come.
-Does it make sense?
+If the price does break out lower, those who went long will have their stops triggered, traders will short the breakout to the downside, and I can expect lower prices to come.

 So with a simple pattern like consolidation before a breakout, there is logic and order behind it.
 However, when it comes to harmonic patterns, I can’t seem to find any logic or a story behind the pattern.

 Since harmonic pattern requires me to identify an impulse leg, I would choose the impulse leg that would give me a pattern.
 In other words, I wanted the market to see the pattern in my head.
 But in reality, the market doesn’t care what I think.
 It moves when there’s an imbalance between buying and selling pressure, nothing else.

 Perhaps I would be more convinced if there are statistical tests that can prove Fibonacci has an edge in the markets.
 But statistical data I came across like Testing Fibonaccis (1/2) and Fibonacci Conclusion (2/2) says otherwise.

 Now if you come across studies that show Fibonacci has an edge, please share with me as I will be glad to look at it.